 Searching

 When the number of files uploaded to your system becomes large, finding the files you are interested in may become difficult.
 The Search facility is provided to assist.
-It supports searching for Data Files using the Metadata that was supplied at the time each file was uploaded.
+It supports searching for Data Files using the Metadata that was supplied at the time each file was uploaded. *** UPDATE ***